-What’s the apertures unique purpose?
+What is the apertures unique purpose?
 The aperture also determines the amount of your image is in focus.
 The smaller the aperture, the more will be in focus.
 The wider the aperture, the less will be in focus.

 This means that if you want to take a portrait with a dreamy blurry background, you will need to use a wide aperture for a shallow depth of field.

-If you want to take a landscape and you want everything in focus, you will need a small aperture for a large depth of field.
+When you want to take a landscape and you want everything in focus, you will need a small aperture for a large depth of field.

 A small aperture will let less light into the camera and a wide aperture will let more light into the camera.

-So to make it easy to remember; Small aperture = More Focus + Less Light, Wide aperture = Less Focus + More Light.
+To make it easy to remember; Small aperture = More Focus + Less Light, Wide aperture = Less Focus + More Light.

 The size of the aperture is measured in what we call an F-Stop, which are indicated by the numbers you see when changing your aperture settings.
 If you want a small aperture for more in focus and less light, then you need a high F-Stop such as f/11.
 If you want a wide aperture for less in focus but more light, you will need a low F-Stop such as f/2.8.